AyeshaKayani13/MediPill/README.md

-# MediPill
+# MediPill - Final Project
-## A healthcare app to aid Carehome Workers with in-patinet records and regular pill reminders
+## A healthcare app to aid Carehome Workers with in-patient records and regular pill reminders